opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: void Mat::locateROI( Size& wholeSize, Point& ofs ) const

-    :param wholeSize: Output parameter that contains the size of the whole matrix containing ``*this`` is a part.
+    :param wholeSize: Output parameter that contains the size of the whole matrix containing ``*this`` as a part.

     :param ofs: Output parameter that contains an offset of  ``*this``  inside the whole matrix.